 All lorises have extremely strong fingers and toes, and they are capable of maintaining a powerful grip with either hands or feet for astonishingly long periods of time.
 They are arboreal and nocturnal, sleeping by day in hollowed out trees, tree crevices or branches.
 Generally they sleep curled up in a ball, with their heads tucked up under their arms.
 When they move, they do so with slow deliberate hand-over-hand movements, moving along as easily under a branch as above.
 They are capable of moving quickly if alarmed, but they do not jump or leap.

 In North America, there are approximately 30 slow lorises in captivity.
-The DLC only houses 1 slow loris currently.
+The DLC no longer houses any slow lorises.

 The slow loris does all of its feeding at night, moving stealthily and deliberately through the darkness.
 As with other lorises, this species is an arboreal feeder that prefers to forage alone.